 There are two ways of creating customer segments

-- Upload customer list: One way of creating segments is by uploading customer list with customer identifier and segment value (partition name).
+- Upload customer list: One way of creating segments is by uploading the customer list with customer identifier and segment value (partition name).
 The segments created through upload are static.
 If you want to update an existing segment, you need to upload the new file manually.
 To create a segment through file upload, you can either upload a file directly or through an FTP server.
 For more information, see Creating segments through file upload

 - Using rules & conditions: Another way of creating segments is through predefined rules.
 You can define rules for each partition of a segment.
-For example, you can have a partition named HighLoyal with the condition customers whose transaction value is greater than 10000.
-In rule-based, segments will be updated automatically based on the rule set.
+For example, you can have a partition named HighLoyal with the condition of customers whose transaction value is greater than 10000.
+In rule-based, segments will be updated automatically based on the ruleset.
 For information on how to create rule-based segments, see Creating segments using rules

 - Draft: This indicates that the recent changes made in the segment are not updated yet (The changes are just saved.
-You need to click on Update reflect the changes).
+You need to click on Update to reflect the changes).
 If you open the segment, you will see Draft available: Save changes to see the partition values.
 You can save or Deactivate draft segments

 - Active segment: Only active segments are available for other services that use Segments.
 You can either edit or deactivate active segments